-“He was a master.” said Bowie on the news of the death of his “old friend” and it’s hard to argue.
+“He was a master,” said Bowie upon hearing the news of the death of his “old friend” Reed—and it’s hard to argue.
 With Velvet Underground and with his solo work, Reed demonstrated the kind of nuanced and notorious alt-pop music that would make Reed a kind of deity in the realm of records.
 Only matched by his friend and collaborator Bowie.

 The duo then hit it off famously and wanted to work together.
-Bowie alongside Mick Ronson would go on to produce the 1972 LP Transformer.
+Bowie, alongside Mick Ronson, would go on to produce the 1972 LP Transformer.
 The pair would continue as lifelong friends until Reed’s passing in 2013, though it wasn’t always smooth sailing.
 Reed famously hit Bowie in the face during a dinner argument in 1979 after Bowie suggested Reed clean up his act.
-Reed responded “Don’t you EVER say that to me!
+Reed responded, fiercely: “Don’t you EVER say that to me!
 Don’t you EVER fucking say that to ME!”

 But despite this infraction, the two were often found together whenever possible.
 They found comfort in one another’s understanding of their crazy lives.
 Reed even joined Bowie for his 50th birthday celebrations to play a very special cover of Velvet Underground’s ‘Waiting For The Man’ which Bowie continued to cover throughout his career.